yayegeyay/yayegeyay.github.io/_posts/2025-06-24-systematically-improving-rag-applications.md

 **Operational Efficiency:** Reduced engineering time spent on infrastructure maintenance from 60% to 12%, enabling focus on product development and customer success.

-**Revenue Impact:** Cost savings and improved reliability enabled 47% reduction in pricing, making our solution accessible to mid-market clients and generating $4.7M in additional annual revenue.
+**Revenue Impact:** Cost savings and improved reliability enabled 47% reduction in pricing, making their solution accessible to mid-market clients and generating $4.7M in additional annual revenue.

 ### The Strategic Value Creation